navpil/loggol/Readme.md

 Apache Commons Logging, previously known as Jakarta Commons Logging.
 Obsolete.

+It uses SPI mechanism to find logging implementation.
+In the past `slf4j` did not use SPI so it required to exclude the `commons-logging` lib.
+Since slf4j 2.x that's not the case anymore.
+`commons-logging` in classpath does not hurt.

 ### Log4j2

 Has strong emphasis on telling everyone logging through itself into log4j2-core.